Monika Sosnowska at Zachęta National Gallery of Art

-Monika Sosnowska’s exhibition is the first such large monographic presentation of the artist’s oeuvre in Poland.
+Monika Sosnowska’s exhibition at Zacheta in Warsaw is the first such large monographic presentation of the artist’s oeuvre in Poland.
 It features the older works selected from her comprehensive output as well as more recent works focusing around new themes and inspirations.
 The exhibition fills the space of Zachęta’s seven main rooms in such a way as to facilitate tracing the conceptualisation and changes in the artist’s works created across a broad sculptural, architectural and technological context.
 Sosnowska’s art stems from the tradition of modernism which is reviewed and processed in a consistent manner.

 Monika Sosnowska has become famous for her works inspired by early and post-war architectural modernism, in which she sometimes refers to iconic projects, such as Lake Shore Drive Apartments by Mies van der Rohe (1948–1951), in Tower (2014), but first of all explores the architecture of socmodernism – the construction projects created in Poland in the 1960s and 1970s.
 The topography of modernism that she examines is expanding: her recent works are an expression of her fascination with Russian engineering architecture by Vladimir Shukhov and her interest in post-war modernism in Asia.